felixlangschied/PhyloProPy/README.md

 # PhyloProPy

-`PhyloProPy` is a Python class designed to parse and manipulate phylogenetic profile data generated with [https://github.com/BIONF/PhyloProfile](https://github.com/BIONF/PhyloProfile).
-It allows for the loading, processing, and visualization of phyloprofile matrices.
+`PhyloProPy` is a Python package designed to parse and manipulate phylogenetic profiles generated with [https://github.com/BIONF/PhyloProfile](https://github.com/BIONF/PhyloProfile).
+It allows for the loading, processing, and visualization of PhyloProfiles.

 ## Features